Chromosome Mapping – Visualize Your DNA and Identify the Ancestors Who Passed It On To You

 3. Use that information to identify your common ancestor

 DNA Painter (www.dnapainter.com) is a fantastic, simple to use tool for chromosome mapping.
-DNA Painter uses only segment information, not raw DNA data, which ensures more privacy because people cannot see the exact sequence of nucleotides in your raw DNA data.
+DNA Painter uses only segment information, not raw DNA data, which ensures more privacy because people cannot see the exact genotypes of the SNPs (single nucleotide polymorphisms) in your raw DNA data.

 The site may be used for free, for one chromosome map, or a paid subscription will give the user access for advanced options and up to 50 chromosome maps.
 There are very clear instructions on the website, and you can get started quickly after reading through them.